Spiritual Trap: How a Spiritual Path Can Ensnare Us

 The answer is so simple it’s hard to accept.
 YOU are what you are looking for.
 See what this says?
 YOU are what you are looking for.
 Big YOU, little you.
 Little you the self is looking for a big YOU.
 Big you is what you are, not who you are.

 What’s looking (awareness) is what YOU are.
-Little you cannot find it, it’s not lost.
-It’s right here. it’s never not been here.
+Little, you cannot find it, it’s not lost.
+It’s right here.
+It’s never not been here.
 It’s what gives life and capacity to little you.

 You’ve never been out of the moment

 A lot has been said about the NOW, the moment that’s always the moment.
 The little mind (duality) of little you (self) functions within the world of concepts.
-Everything is reified into objects – concepts.
+Everything is reified into objects—concepts.
 NOW is a concept.
 The MOMENT is a concept that ‘you’ want to experience – get to, be in.

 The Dual Nature of Meaning on the Spiritual Path